arcus/education_modules/reproducibility/reproducibility.md

 <div class = "hint">

 Read more: Want to get a quick overview of some of the privacy practices that regulate responsible data sharing?
-Check out this brief article: https://education.arcus.chop.edu/privacy-overview/
+Check out [a brief article with an overview of privacy practices related to data sharing in research](https://education.arcus.chop.edu/privacy-overview/).

 </div>